theochem/cuGBasis/doc/installation.rst

     # If cmake:
     cmake -S . -B ./out/build/ -DCUDACXX=/some/path/bin/nvcc

+- Eigen is added in the lib folder and CMake will first initially try to find if Eigen was installed.
+  If Eigen is not found, then it will try to link it by itself.
-- If Eigen is not found, add the following flag to the path containing the Eigen3*.cmake files.
+  If these still don't work, then add the following flag to the path containing the Eigen3*.cmake files.
 See `here <https://eigen.tuxfamily.org/dox/TopicCMakeGuide.html>`_ for more information.

 .. code-block:: bash